Shaganet/model-zoo/README.md

-Welcome to my personal circus of algorithms! 🎪
+**Welcome to my personal circus of algorithms! 🎪**

 Step right up — where models perform, data dances, and overfitting is the greatest tragedy of all.

 #  the-unknown🌌
-There are models here that assume that there will be something here that cannot be classified.
+Something that cannot be classified.

 * ## tightrope-regressors🤹‍♂️
 This is where my "tame" linear regression models live.
 These models walk the fine line between bias and variance — one misstep, and *splash* into the sea of error.